INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 ![](screenshots/an-empty-repo.png)

-Click “Settings” then “Collaborators and teams”
+Click "Settings" then "Collaborators and teams"

 ![](screenshots/collaborators-and-teams.png)

 You will be prompted to re-authenticate.

-Click “Add people”, type in the user name, then click on the person
+Click "Add people", type in the user name, then click on the person

 ![](screenshots/add-people.png)

-Choose **Read** then click “Add selection"
+Choose **Read** then click "Add selection"

 **Why we chose Read: choosing Read means that the author does not have permission to merge their own pull requests, or to make changes to the repository after the paper has been accepted without going through a PR and review by someone at IJOC.
 We want the code repository to be a snapshot of the code at the time the paper is written.
 We don’t want on-going changes.
-The downside to “Read” is that authors must fork the repo to add code.
+The downside to "Read" is that authors must fork the repo to add code.
 More on this later.**

 ![](screenshots/invite-with-read-permission.png)